Choosing a theme

 health and medicine sports

 Be sure to thoroughly consider your options.
-You will need to be able not only to write from your personal connection but also to have some possibilities for a subculture to observe and a controversial issue to explore.
+You will need to be able not only to write from your personal connection but also to have some possibilities for a topic that needs to be defined and a controversial issue to explore.
 (Remember, though, that you will be doing reading on this topic, so new ideas are sure to surface.)
-We will be spending some time brainstorming in f2f classes, and I’ll post the results early next week.
+We will be spending some time brainstorming both online and in our Zoom meetings, and I’ll post the results early next week.

 In the meantime, here’s my example.
 Business would not likely be my first choice of a theme, but I spent some time considering how I might approach it from personal POV.
 In my business memoir, I could write about any one of several jobs I’ve held: working in the dish room in college and what it taught me about the satisfactions of manual labor, or the challenges of strategy in what may seem like mindless work; working at the salad factory one summer, when I sometimes spent eight hours boiling and peeling eggs and learning the social conventions of the break room; later in my adulthood working as an at-home freelance editor and the difficulties of balancing work and motherhood.
 Or I could write about family finances, contrasting my mother’s penciled monthly budgets with my own more “amorphous” accounting methods, or how the allowance question was handled when I was a child vs. now that I’m a parent.
 Or, as a third alternative, I could write about myself as a shopper; since books are my most important purchase, I could explore how my book-buying experience has changed through the decades.